The Highland Center © 2018

 Sightseeing - Touring Highland County

-Debbie and I enjoy touring the county and we or our staff will be happy to show you interesting sites on the county map from our own Highland day trips.
+The Inn staff enjoy touring the county and we will be happy to show you interesting sites on the county map from our own Highland day trips.
 We usually get a sandwich at one of the places mentioned on our Dining Out page and picnic somewhere along the route.
 Restrooms are not plentiful along the rural routes and few are public.
 Courtesy would suggest you buy something if you want to use the restroom at a country store.
 Likewise if you think your only alternative would be to use an outhouse at one of the country churches, remember to leave it exactly as you found it.

 ~ Respect private property.
 Many county residents allow access to their property, but don't assume everyone will.
 Laws regarding rivers and creeks in Virginia are complicated.
 Once you are in a sizeable river, usually it is state property.
 Getting to the river is a different matter and may involve private property.